-- Check that you're receiving all notification types needed for your integration.
+Check that you're receiving all webhook event types needed for your integration.

-- The add-on has a scheduled job that handles the notifications.
+The plugin has a that handles the webhook event.
 To test that this is working correctly:

-- If the notification is working correctly, you will see an Output:
+If the webhook is working correctly, you will see an Output:

 To make sure your integration can handle the entire payment lifecycle with real payment details, you need to test possible scenarios with real payment details.

 Payments with real details incur fees.
 To have enough funds available for refunds, consider setting up a Reserve.